Kumara Raja (1961 film): Plot

 A wealthy man (T. S. Balaiah) has a son (J. P. Chandrababu) who spends his money and time singing and dancing with girls.
-The father tries to marry him to a modest girl (M. N. Rajam).
-But the son spends most of his time with his girl friend (Suryakala).
+The father tries to marry him to a modest girl (M. N. Rajam) but the son spends most of his time with his girlfriend (Suryakala).
 How the son is brought back to normal life forms the rest of the story.